Carmen Delia Dipiní: Music career

 She had many fans in places as far as Venezuela and Mexico.
 Dipiní lived in Mexico for seven years and was contracted by both Columbia Records and RCA-Victor Records.
-One of her "hits" with RCA was Especialmente para Ti (Especially for You).
+One of her hits with RCA was "Especialmente para ti" ("Especially for You").
 Dipini recorded with the Cuban and Afro-Cuban group Sonora Matancera in Havana, Cuba for a short time.

-Later years

-When she returned to Puerto Rico, she joined Tito Rodríguez and later recorded Somos el Prójimo, the Hispanic version of We Are The World.
+When she returned to Puerto Rico, she joined Tito Rodríguez and later recorded "Somos el prójimo", the Spanish version of "We Are The World".
 She also recorded a tribute to Sylvia Rexach with the quartet Los Hispanos.
-Among her last recordings were the songs Amor Perdido (Lost Love) and Congoja (Anguish).
+Among her last recordings were the songs "Amor perdido" ("Lost Love") and "Congoja" ("Anguish").
 She had made over thirty albums in her lifetime.

+Death

-Carmen Delia Dipiní died on August 4, 1998 and is buried in the Braulio Dueño Colón Cemetery in Bayamón.
+Dipiní died on August 4, 1998, and is buried in the Braulio Dueño Colón Cemetery in Bayamón.
 The city of Bayamón dedicated an artistic center to Dipiní named Café Teatro Carmen Delia Dipiní.
 In 2002, Carmen Delia Dipiní was inducted into the International Latin Music Hall of Fame.